Implicit Counterfactual Data Augmentation for Robust Learning

 The (expected) variance of $\Pi(\boldsymbol{h})$ for $y\!=\!y_i$ denoted by $\Lambda_{y_i}$ is as follows:

-where $\overline{\Pi(\boldsymbol{h})} = \mathrm{E}_{\Pi(\boldsymbol{h}):y=y_i}[\Pi(\boldsymbol{h})]$ and $\overline{\boldsymbol{h}} = \mathrm{E}_{\boldsymbol{h}:y=y_i}[\boldsymbol{h}]$. \end{proof}
+where $\overline{\Pi(\boldsymbol{h})} = \mathbbm{E}_{\Pi(\boldsymbol{h}):y=y_i}[\Pi(\boldsymbol{h})]$ and $\overline{\boldsymbol{h}} = \mathbbm{E}_{\boldsymbol{h}:y=y_i}[\boldsymbol{h}]$. \end{proof}

 This term will force the model to decrease the mapped variances of class $y_i$ towards the normal vectors of boundaries related to $y_i$, and thus increase intra-class compactness.
 This explains why ISDA performs well on standard datasets.
-However, as head categories have large training sizes, the punishment for their ${q}_{i,c}$s and intra-class compactness is large.
+However, as head classes have large training sizes, the punishment for their ${q}_{i,c}$s and intra-class compactness is large.
 Xu et al.~\cite{r85} revealed that classes with lower compactness, indicated by large variances, are more challenging and exhibit poorer performance.
-Consequently, ISDA further impairs the performance of tail categories and thus widens the performance gap between head and tail categories, which is undesirable in long-tailed classification.
+Consequently, ISDA further impairs the performance of tail classes and enlarges the performance gap between head and tail classes, as the variances of head classes decrease more than those of tail classes, which is undesirable in long-tailed classification.